diophung/algorithm/README.md

 # About
 ------
-It's my leisure works on algorithms and data structure to keep my hand dirty.
+It's my works at leisure time on algorithms and data structures to keep myself hands-on.
+There will be another repo for system design & architecture (coming soon).

 ## Requirements
 - python 3.x